Frequently Asked Questions for Graduate-level Physics Degree Applicants

 If you will have completed two or more years of study at a university in the US or in another English-speaking country at the time of your requested enrollment at Kent State University, then you are exempt from the requirement to take a test of English.
 If you will have completed a Master's Degree from a university in the US or in another English-speaking country, even if the duration of your Master's study is under two years, you are also exempt from the requirement to take a test of English.

 Our first round of offers for fall semester admission is normally finished by the beginning of April.
 We sometimes have a second round of offers that continues until sometime in May.
 If your TOEFL score (or any other item required for a complete file) arrives too late, you will still be considered, but your chance of Fall Semester admission is reduced.
-It might be advantageous for you to consider IELTS instead of TOEFL.
-Check the IELTS website and select your country from the pull-down menu.
-Results from that test might be available to us at an earlier date.
+It might be advantageous for you to consider IELTS or Duolingo instead of TOEFL.
+Results from these test might be available to us at an earlier date.

 Can you consider my application before I take the English exam, or before the score is sent to your university?
 If accepted, I will make sure that all needed items are submitted.